jim-schwoebel/nala/README.md

 ### Single queries

 To active Nala, all you need to do is query her with 'Hey Nala!'
+(1) - which then triggers a response from Nala - (3) in this case, “How can I help you?.”
+Then, a user provides another query (usually after some beeping sound) - such as (4) “I’d like the weather.”
+Nala transcribes this query to understand it, and parses the query for keyword intents; for example, if the response is “I’d like the weather” the only word that really matters is “weather” and that would be used to provoke a response (5).
+Then, after this keyword maps onto an action dictionary (or a map of responses to keywords), the action is executed (6).
+Then, the intent loop repeats itself, looking for another wakeword (“Hey Nala”) before triggering another action.

+This architecture is quite powerful.

-You then can do any number of queries.
-This is the active list:
+You can then prompt a number of responses including:
-* sleep
-* reboot
-* shut down
-* ...

 Nala uses machine learning to parse through user intents.